-- 8. Enable authorised representatives of their employees to negotiate on collective bargaining or labour-management relations issues. - 1.
-Establish and maintain a system of environmental management appropriate to the enterprise, including: - a) collection and evaluation of adequate and timely information regarding the environmental, health, and safety impacts of their activities; - b) establishment of measurable objectives and, where appropriate, targets for improved environmental performance, including periodically reviewing the continuing relevance of these objectives; and - c) regular monitoring and verification of progress toward environmental, health, and safety objectives or targets; - 2.
-Taking into account concerns about cost, business confidentiality, and the protection of intellectual property rights:
+- 1. Establish and maintain a system of environmental management appropriate to the enterprise, including: - a) collection and evaluation of adequate and timely information regarding the environmental, health, and safety impacts of their activities; - b) establishment of measurable objectives and, where appropriate, targets for improved environmental performance, including periodically reviewing the continuing relevance of these objectives; and - c) regular monitoring and verification of progress toward environmental, health, and safety objectives or targets; - 2.
+Taking into account concerns about cost, business

-- a) provide the public and employees with adequate and timely information on the potential environment, health and safety impacts of the activities of the enterprise; and - b) engage in adequate and timely communication and consultation with the communities directly affected by the environmental, health and safety policies of the enterprise and by their implementation; - Assess, and address in decisionmaking, the foreseeable environmental, health, and safety-related impacts associated with the processes, goods and services of the enterprise over their full life cycle;
+- confidentiality, and the protection of intellectual property rights: - a) provide the public and employees with adequate and timely information on the potential environment, health and safety impacts of the activities of the enterprise; and - b) engage in adequate and timely communication and consultation with the communities directly affected by the environmental, health and safety policies of the enterprise and by their implementation; - 3.
+Assess, and address in decisionmaking, the foreseeable environmental, health, and safety-related impacts associated with the processes, goods and services of the enterprise over their full life cycle;